se-sic/VaRA-Tool-Suite/README.md

 # cd to VaRA-TS directory
 python3 -m pip install --upgrade -e .

+# developers also need to execute the next command
+# (if you want to contribute to VaRA/VaRA-TS):
+python3 -m pip install -r requirements.txt
 ```

 The virtualenv method has the advantage that it does not mess with your local python user